Disciplinary hearing: complete guide + free templates

 Setting out a proper disciplinary policy in your company handbook (and then sticking to it) helps keep you on the right side of the UK's employment law.

-A proper disciplinary process should contain a few key steps:
+A proper disciplinary process should contain a five key steps:

 - A disciplinary investigation